Mexican Routes

 The US State Department has classified five regions of Mexico as unsafe for tourists: Colima, Guerrero, Michoacán, Sinaloa, and Tamaulipas.

-But despite these warns, the same US State Department’s website has classified Mexico in general as Country Level 2, the same level that has been awarded to countries such as France, Italy, and the United Kingdom.
+But despite these warnings, the same US State Department’s website has classified Mexico in general as Country Level 2, the same level that has been awarded to countries such as France, Italy, and the United Kingdom.

 Plan an itinerary that skips known trouble spots, and be aware of your surroundings during your trip.